SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

+\textbf{Consensus mechanism.} We define the consensus mechanism of SPChain as the form $\mathcal{CM}=<PoW,BFT(R)>$.
+That is, medical institutions try to calculate $H(nonce,G(s,pk))$ less than $D$ to accumulate their reputation scores $R$.
+Then the miners with the top $n$ reputation scores execute the Byzantine fault tolerance (BFT) protocol to generate new blocks.
+RepuCoin \cite{yu2019repucoin} gives a method to calculate the reputation score $R_1$ by evaluating the frequency of miners creating keyblocks and microblocks.
+In SPChain, we leverage the number of registered patients and medical records in different medical institutions to calculate the reputation score $R_2$.
+We call $R_1$ the blockchain reputation score and $R_2$ the medical reputation score.
+The reputation score of a medical institution is defined as $R=\frac{1}{2}(R_1+R_2)$ and can be regarded as the metric to assess whether a medical institution is worthy of obtaining patients' EMRs.
+The notions are defined in Table \ref{tab1} and $R_2$ is calculated in Algorithm \ref{alg:1}.

+In order to prevent a malicious medical institution in the consensus group from launching inhibition attacks, we devise a transaction processing algorithm which stipulates that the transactions of medical institutions are verified proportionally according to their reputation.
+We illustrate the notations of reputation calculating in Table \ref{tab2} and detail the transaction processing algorithm to resist inhibition attacks in Algorithm \ref{alg:2}.

-We call a round $r$ is a process where a keyblock and the corresponding microblocks are generated.
-In each round keyblocks are the sorting index of the following microblocks, which means the microblocks are mined in the order of the register transactions packed in the keyblocks.
+We call a round $l$ is a process where a keyblock and the corresponding microblocks are generated.
+In each round the keyblock is the sorting index of the following microblocks, which means the microblocks are mined in the order of the register transactions packed in the keyblocks.
 When sending medical or label transactions, patients should append rounds number to transactions to shard them in the consensus group.

-To mitigate the fork problem, we use the pinned blocks mentioned in RepuCoin.
+To mitigate the fork problem, we use the pinned blocks mentioned in RepuCoin \cite{yu2019repucoin}.
+Fig. \ref{fig8} details the formats of a pinned keyblock and a pinned transaction.
 A pinned keyblock is a keyblock that is agreed upon and signed by the consensus group.
 A pinned keyblock is final and canonical, and all keyblocks that conflict with a pinned keyblock are considered invalid.
 Based on this definition, we also define the pinned transactions.
 Each time the transactions are generated by patients, the medical institutions collect the transactions sent to themselves, and propose them to the consensus group.
 The group verifies the received transactions and signs to the valid transaction.
 Then the medical institutions append the pinned transactions to the corresponding microblocks.
-Figure \ref{fig7} details the formats of a pinned keyblock and pinned transaction.